Frequently Asked Questions

 Personal property values are assessed January 1 of every year and are self reported by property owners to assessors using prescribed state forms.
-The completed personal property return can be submitted begining January 1 however, must be filed, or post marked, with the assessors no later than May 15.
+The completed personal property return can be submitted begining January 1 however, must be filed, or post marked, with the assessor no later than May 15.

 Metered mail will not be accepted as a post mark verification.

 Taxpayers with less than $20,000 in acquisition costs for Business Personal Property is required to file an annual personal property return stating that the taxpayer’s business personal property is exempt from taxation for the applicable assessment date.

 Contact the Assessor's Office for details at 765-584-2427